IBM/aspera-cli/docs/README.md

 #### Running as system service (Daemon mode)

 Some commands run continuously (for example, listening on a network port).
-In this case it is recommended to run `ascli` as a system service.
+In this case, it is recommended to run `ascli` as a system service.

 On Linux this is typically done using [`systemd`](https://systemd.io/).